 Now rinse your face several times with lukewarm water to get rid of the cleanser and make-up residues from your face.
 You may enjoy using a warm wet washcloth or facial chamois instead, but remember not to scrub.
 If you prefer splash cold water on your face at the final stage to tighten your pores.
 Now gently pat your face dry without actually rubbing with the towel.

-Next use a toner that suits your skin type and does not disturb the skins delicate pH balance.
-Choose a gentle cleanser containing natural botanical cleansing agents rather than one with harsh chemicals.
+Next use a skin toner that suits your skin type and does not disturb the skins delicate pH balance.
+Choose a gentle toning lotion containing natural botanical cleansing agents rather than one with harsh chemicals.
 You may be surprised at how much more dirt will be removed with the cotton swab and toner that had been missed with the cleanser.

-This is one of the most important parts of your daily skin care routine, because toner lowers the skins pH level, calms the skin and helps prepare it for any of the night creams or serums that will follow.
-It also helps to balance the skin after cleanser and before moisturizers.
+This is one of the most important parts of your daily skincare routine, because toner lowers the skins pH level, calms the skin and helps prepare it for any of the night creams or serums that will follow.
+It also helps to balance the skin after cleansing and before applying a moisturizing cream.